-At Scandic we have safety at heart.
-We are prepared if an emergency occurs and all our hotels has a defibrillator.
-Among our team members at the hotels there is at least one person who is trained in heart and lung resuscitation (CPR).
+At Scandic, we have safety at heart.
+We are prepared if an emergency occurs and all our hotels have a defibrillator.
+Among our team members at the hotels, there is at least one person who is trained in heart and lung resuscitation (CPR).
 Escape routes and fire equipment are checked on a daily basis and our teams are trained continuously.

 Being prepared is being safe

 'No guest or team member's safety must be put at risk.'
 Scandic's safety & security policy

 Our hotels should be a safe and secure place to stay and to meet.
 It’s all about being prepared and knowing how to react in an emergency situation.
 We strive to make our environment relaxed and secure.
 To always think of security as a natural part of our everyday life is something that doesn’t necessarily show.
 But when a situation comes up you can feel safe in knowing that we will take good care of our guests.

 Every day, we check the evacuation routes and that the fire equipment works properly.